-We know one guy who changes fairly often, going to rubber or a black or sand colored NATO, but who says his 14060M “always ends up back on the steel.”
+We know one guy who changes fairly often, going to rubber or a black or sand colored nylon strap, but who says his 14060M “always ends up back on the steel.”

 For you vintage Sub owners, those original riveted bracelets were kind of tinny, weren’t they.
 But they’re historically correct, flimsy clasp and all.

 But we also follow a lady on Instagram who also wears a nice 14060.
-She owns countless colored NATO straps.
+She owns countless colored nylon straps.
 She’s always changing out her strap to match her outfit or her mood.

 But we’re betting precious few of you are wearing your Subs that way.